alprk/ProductApi/README.md

 #### 6. Create your public & private key

-Open a new terminal and go to your directory : `cd ProductApi-master/` then execute :
+Open a new terminal and go to your directory : "ProductApi-master" then execute :

     sudo docker-compose exec php sh -c ' set -e